-As part of our 30th anniversary programming, CCS Bard is pleased to host the conference Reshaping the field: Arts of the African Diasporas on Display which will highlight exhibition case studies that have created ruptures on how Blackness has been framed through exhibitions and stresses how Black artists and African Diaspora Art Histories has been shaped.
-The conference will take place on the campus of Bard College at Annandale-on-Hudson, NY.
+As part of its 30th anniversary program, CCS Bard is pleased to present the conference Reshaping the field: Arts of the African Diasporas on Display on November 4-6, 2021 on the campus of Bard College at Annandale-on-Hudson, NY.

-Inspired by Bridget Cook’s groundbreaking monograph “Exhibiting Blackness- African Americans and the American Art Museum”, which was the first critical exploration of exhibitions in major American Art Museums that focus on African American artists.
-Cooks identified in her study two methodological paradigms the “anthropological” which emphasized Black racial difference and White normalcy and “the corrective approach”, which aimed at redefining and expanding American Art.
-Reshaping the field aims to expand the field of Exhibition Histories through a selection of pioneering exhibitions that have shaped the domain of Black art today.
+The conference is inspired by Bridget Cooks’ groundbreaking monograph “Exhibiting Blackness: African Americans and the American Art Museum” which was the first critical exploration of exhibitions in major American Art Museums focused on African American artists.
+In her study, Cooks identified two methodological paradigms: the “anthropological,” which emphasized Black racial difference and white normalcy, and “the corrective approach” which aimed at redefining and expanding American Art.
+Including luminary curators, scholars, and artists, Reshaping the field aims to expand the field of exhibition histories through a study of selected pioneering exhibitions that have shaped the domain of Black art today.